5 Things That Happen When You Respond To A Phishing Email

 5. Educate yourself and others: As Benjamin Franklin famously said, "An ounce of prevention is worth a pound of cure," rings particularly true in cybersecurity.
 Consider enhancing your knowledge through security awareness training.

-Top tip: Share this blog with friends, family, and colleagues to help them avoid phishing scams.
+Top tip: Use our free resources and share this blog with friends, family, and colleagues to help them avoid phishing scams.

 Gareth Shelwell author profile photo